ContentMine/getpapers/README.md

 # getpapers
 Get fulltexts or fulltext URLs of papers matching a search query using the EuropePMC API.

-getpapers is designed for use in content mining, but you may find it useful for quickly acquiring large numbers of papers for reading.
+getpapers can fetch article metadata, fulltexts (PDF or XML), and supplementary materials.
+It's designed for use in content mining, but you may find it useful for quickly acquiring large numbers of papers for reading.

 ## Installation